How do home equity loans work?

 - Finishing a basement.

-It is not uncommon for assessors to receive information regarding construction and remodeling permits, and assessors may use that information to adjust your home’s value.
+It is not uncommon for assessors to receive information regarding construction and remodeling permits, and assessors may use that information to adjust your home’s assessed value.
 Additionally, assessors periodically visit properties or use satellite images to determine if improvements have been made to a property.